grifhughes/nerva/README.md

 # Nerva

-DISCLAIMER - main.c is only to show how the library functions would work in a real program, if you wish to run it yourself you need to download mnist_train.csv and mnist_test.csv online ([here](https://pjreddie.com/projects/mnist-in-csv/) is where I got mine) (and also have the MKL installed).
+DISCLAIMER - main.c is only to show how the library functions would work in a real program, if you wish to run it yourself you need to download mnist_train.csv and mnist_test.csv online ([here](https://pjreddie.com/projects/mnist-in-csv/) is where I got mine) and also have the MKL installed.

 Nerva is a simple 2-layer neural network implementation for Intel CPUs written in C.  It utilizes the Intel MKL's CBLAS routines to compute the forward and backward passes.
-Currently, the net uses the relu activation function + a softmax output layer, along with vanilla SGD and L2 reularization for training.
+Currently, the net uses the relu activation function + a softmax output layer, along with vanilla SGD and L2 regularization for training.
 The data is also automatically Gaussian normalized.

 # IO